yarrom/a2_builds/README.md

 **A2USB_(x86|x64)_rev_XXXXX.7z** – Full A2 bootable USB image.

-**WinA2 mini (32|64).exe** - The installer for build of A2 Operating System with minimal amount of applications and without contributed code.
+**WinA2mini_(x86|x64)_rev_XXXXX.exe** - The installer for build of A2 Operating System with minimal amount of applications and without contributed code.
 Despite the minimum size this build includes the whole A2 OS component library, compiler and development environment - all this in source and compiled form!
 You can easily rebuild the whole system from sources just by several mouse clicks!
 Click the **Rebuild** button in the **Develop** section of the main menu and then double click by **System.DoCommands** text (such texts called _commands_) in the opened window.

-**WinA2Mini(32|64).zip** - The same WinA2 mini build as .zip archive.
+**WinA2mini_(x86|x64)_rev_XXXXX.7z** - The same WinA2 mini build as .zip archive.

 **DarwinA2 (32|64) Installer.dmg** - The drive image with installer for Mac OS X / macOS.
 Installer uses [builds](http://www.informatik.uni-bremen.de/~fld/UnixAos/) maintained by Guenter Feldmann. **Important note**: _X11 is no longer included with macOS, but X11 server and client libraries are available from the XQuartz project.
 Install XQuartz manually before installation of A2 (Use a community-supported version of the X11 windowing system for Mac OS-X 10.6.3 or later.
 Please visit http://www.xquartz.org for more information)_.